1947–48 Northern Rugby Football League season: Play-offs

+Final

 Challenge Cup

 Wigan beat Bradford 8–3 in the final played at Wembley in front of a crowd of 91,465.
 This was the first Rugby League match ever attended by the reigning monarch, HM King George VI, who presented the trophy.
 This was also the first televised rugby league match.

 This was Wigan's third Cup Final win in seven Final appearances including one loss during World War II.
 Frank Whitcombe, Bradford Northern's prop forward was awarded the Lance Todd Trophy for man-of-the-match.